MysteriousJ/Joystick-Input-Examples/README.md

 XInputGetState() has been known to cause a several milisecond hang when trying to access nonexistant devices, for example, asking for player 2 input when only one controller is plugged in.
 You'll probably want to query which controller indices are available once, and only get regular updates from devices you know are connected.
 See the [Detecting Device Changes](#Detecting Device Changes) section for more details.

+### Files
+You can interact with a device by opening it with `CreateFile()`.
+This gives you maximum control over the device; you just have to know what bytes to use.
+It's straightforward way to communicate with popular devices that are worth your time to hard code.
+This method is used to set rumble and light bar color on PS4 controllers in the `combined` example.

 ### Libraries

 #### SDL
 The most popular joystick libraries are SDL's Joystick and Game Controller interfaces.
 Joystick provides generic button, axis, and hat data.
 Game Controller referes to inputs in terms of an xbox controller, giving uniform semantics to all kinds of controllers (see [Controller Database section](#Controller Database)).
 #### Steam